-Three Circuits, however, have split with the Eighth Circuit.
+Three ircuits, however, have split with the Eighth Circuit.
 The First, Ninth, and Tenth Circuits have invalidated residency requirements from different States.
 See Pierce v.
 Jacobsen, 44 F.4th 853 (9th Cir.
 2022) (Montana); We the People PAC v.
 Bellows, 40 F.4th 1 (1st Cir.
-2022) (Maine); Yes On Term

-Limits, Inc. v.
+2022) (Maine); Yes On Term Limits, Inc. v.
 Savage, 550 F.3d 1023 (10th Cir.
 2008) (Oklahoma).
 These Circuits did so on the ground that less restrictive alternatives-like requiring circulators to consent to a State's jurisdiction-were available to advance the States' interests in preventing fraud.

 While H.B.
-703's residency requirement may pass muster in the Eighth Circuit, it is unclear whether it will also pass muster in the Supreme Court, which may be likely to grant certiorari and review the question to resolve the circuit split.
+575's residency requirement may pass muster in the Eighth Circuit, it is unclear whether it will also pass muster in the Supreme Court, which may grant cert to resolve the pending circuit split.
 The Supreme Court may lean into its dicta in Buckley that a residency requirement "more precisely" furthers a State's subpoena service objective.
 Or it may side with the First, Ninth, and Tenth Circuits and invalidate H.B.
-703's residency requirement.
+575's residency requirement.